 We were honored as one of 2017 America’s Top Corporations for Women Business Enterprises by the Women’s Business Enterprise National Council.
 We were included on the 18th annual list of America’s Top Corporations for Women’s Business Enterprises, the only national award honoring corporations for world-class supplier diversity programs that reduce barriers and drive growth for women-owned businesses.
 The award recognized our commitment to increasing opportunities in new markets, fueling innovation, and empowering communities through economic growth and job creation.

-We were recognized as an outstanding corporation for 2017 by The Women's Presidents' Educational Organization (WPEO).
+We were recognized as an outstanding corporation for 2020 by The Women's Presidents' Educational Organization (WPEO).
 We received this award for our significant accomplishments in support of WPEO women business enterprises and the women's business community, as well as innovation and overall commitment to the WPEO mission.
-In addition, we received the 2017 WPEO "Corporate Opportunity Award" for reporting the most Done Deals with WPEO-certified Women Business Enterprises (WBE) in the New York Region from April 2016 through March 2017.
-The award measures the impact WPEO has achieved in increasing business opportunities and contracting activity between WBEs and WBEs, as well as WBEs and WPEO Corporate Members.

 2021 HALO AWARDS FOR BEST EMPLOYEE ENAGEMENT AND BEST DISASTER RELIEF INITIATIVES FROM ENGAGE FOR GOOD